bombchus/z64-music-wiki/docs/basic/rename.md

     1. If you are using a sampled instrument, drum, or sound effect this line, and subsequent lines for however many samples you are using, must be included otherwise omit this line and subsequent lines.

-The first line of the META file is the name of the song.
-This name must be unique as no two songs can share the exact same name.
-Generally `Game Name - Song Name` will work unless a song with that name already exists and the user uses both songs.
+The first line of the META file is the name of the sequence.
+This name must be unique as no two sequences can share the exact same name.
+Generally `Game Name - sequence Name` will work unless a sequence with that name already exists and the user uses both sequences.

 ??? tip "Recommendation"
-    It is recommended that you do not use quotation marks in the song name as it will make it harder for people creating a cosmetic plandomizer file.
+    It is recommended that you do not use quotation marks in the sequence name as it will make it harder for people creating a cosmetic plandomizer file.

-The second line of the META file is the audiobank the song uses.
+The second line of the META file is the audiobank the sequence uses.
 For example if you want to use audiobank `0x03` then you would put `0x03` on your second line; however if you are using a custom audiobank then you will instead put a `-` instead.

-The fourth line of the META file is the locations you want your song to appear in, known as music groups.
+The fourth line of the META file is the locations you want your sequence to appear in, known as "music groups".
 This will be explained in greater detail below.

 The fifth and subsequent lines of the META file are where you put `.zsound` file data.
 These lines are only used for when you have a sampled instrument, drum, or sound effect, if you are not using sampled instruments drums, or sound effects the META file ends at the fourth line.